Wang Zigan: Features and style of Wang's papercuts

 He inherited the folk papercutting tradition of the south of Yangtze River, and added his own innovation to his work on the basis of the original one.
 He expanded the subjects of papercut to a wider range, breaking through the limitation of the traditional papercut, which mostly featured on embroidery patterns.
 Traditional patterns, ranging from flowers, birds, fish and insects to mountains, rivers and fruits, and to people and beasts, as well as to fashionable ones that city people love are all used in the subjects of his works.
 He also made full use of waste material, cutting animals and plants out of modern waste paper.
 Such waste paper is of hard quality and the texture patterns which are produced during the process of printing, finely used by him, greatly enriched the papercut.
 Pursuit of learning while not being restricted to the tradition and the spirit of innovation made his papercut stand out.
 Containing not only simple and profound cultural foundation, but also fresh and lively modern elements, his papercuts reached the true realm of art.

-His papercut idea is well designed and the characters are lively, being well expressed by him.
+His papercut idea designed for the characters to be lively.
 The animals in his papercut have a kind of "spirituality": the naughty monkeys, the clever frogs, vigorous phoenix.
-His works combine with the delicacy of the South-style papercut and the outgoingness of the Northern-style papercut perfectly.
+His works combine the delicacy of the South-style papercut and the outgoing traits of the Northern-style papercut.

 His papercutting has a strong rhythm and he was good at displaying the features of his papercut: symmetry, repetition and the interdependence of yin and yang.
 He was also good at displaying the animals' feathers and scales by repeatedly using his scissor and showing the actions and movements of animals by some spin patterns.
 This not only made cutting easier but also added more content to his works.

 He had skilled papercutting skills, which contributed to his childhood experience of street performance.
 He used a large pair of scissors to perform in public, which are different from the papercutters from the South who carved patterns with knives.
 According to gjart, such performance provided people with great vision enjoyment.